QuanEstimation/group/README.md

 # group
-Home page of the Liu's group
+Home page of the QuanEstimation group